 It is also important to make sure that your prescription is still valid.
 Laws can vary from state to state, but generally if your glasses prescription is within 2 years it is still valid.
 You can check your prescription for an expiration date, occasionally you might find an eye doctor that only write out their glasses prescriptions valid for one year.

 You may feel like your prescription hasn’t changed, but whenever you go have an eye exam done, your eye doctor not only checks your prescription but also your overall eye health.
-Eye exams can detect some hidden health concerns as well, often times before you know about them so it is recommended to routinely get your eyes examined.
+Eye exams can detect some hidden health concerns as well, oftentimes before you know about them so it is recommended to routinely get your eyes examined.

 Looking For Your Frames

 This is one of the challenges when it comes to purchasing prescription glasses online is picking out your frame.
 Getting a frame that fits your face correctly is crucial when it comes to prescription glasses.
-I usually recommend for you to go into optical retailers and try on frames until you find one you like and take a note of the model number, but with many online retailers carrying in-house designed and manufactured frames, this might not be an option.
+I usually recommend for you to go into optical retailers and try on frames until you find one you like and make a note of the model number, but with many online retailers carrying in-house designed and manufactured frames, this might not be an option.

 This is where understanding how measurements of frames work come in handy.
 With eyeglass frames no matter if they are sunglasses, reading glasses, safety glasses or prescription glasses, the measurements are generally listed the same.
-You will often time find it in three numbers (For Example: 55-18-135).
+You will often time find it in three numbers (For Example 55-18-135).
 These numbers are the measurements of the frames listed in millimeters, the first number is the lens diameter, the middle number is the bridge size, and the last number is the temple length for example (For Example: Lens Diameter – Bridge Size – Temple Length).
 I have included an illustration below to help clear up any confusion.

 As you can see from the illustration the measurements from frames are quite simple to understand.
 If you already currently wear glasses, you might be able to find your frame measurements on the temple, or on your bridge.
 If there is no measurement you can use the centimeter side of a ruler to measure your glasses yourself.